DevExpress/DevExpress.Mvvm.Free/README.md

 * The version that is included to the DevExpress WPF/UWP component suite.
 * The free version that is very similar to the first one.
 The only difference is that it does not contain some capabilities that are only needed when the framework is used with DevExpress components.

-Although DevExpress provides documentation for the first version only, you can use this documentation even if you use the free version.
-The documentation is available by the following link: [https://documentation.devexpress.com/#WPF/CustomDocument15112](https://documentation.devexpress.com/#WPF/CustomDocument15112).
+Although DevExpress provides [documentation](https://documentation.devexpress.com/#WPF/CustomDocument15112) for the first version only, you can use this documentation even if you use the free version.

 NuGet
 ====================
-The Free DevExpress MVVM Framework is available from NugGet: [https://www.nuget.org/packages/DevExpressMvvm](https://www.nuget.org/packages/DevExpressMvvm).
+The Free DevExpress MVVM Framework is available from [NugGet](https://www.nuget.org/packages/DevExpressMvvm).

 15.2.5 Release Notes